aws-samples/aws-blockchain-node-runners/lib/solana/README.md

 ![Single Node Deployment](./doc/assets/Architecture-SingleNode.drawio.png)

-1. A Solana node deployed in the [Default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) continuesly synchronizes with the rest of nodes on [Solana Clusters](https://docs.solana.com/clusters) through [Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html).
+1. A Solana node deployed in the [Default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) continuously synchronizes with the rest of nodes on [Solana Clusters](https://docs.solana.com/clusters) through [Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html).
 2. The Solana node is used by dApps or development tools internally from within the Default VPC.
 JSON RPC API is not exposed to the Internet directly to protect nodes from unauthorized access.
-3. The Solanna node uses all required secrets locally, but stores a copy in [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) as secure backup.
+3. The Solana node uses all required secrets locally, but stores a copy in [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) as secure backup.
 4. The Solana node sends various monitoring metrics for both EC2 and Solana nodes to Amazon CloudWatch.

 ### HA setup

 ![Highly Available Nodes Deployment](./doc/assets/Architecture-HANodes.drawio.png)

-1. A set of Solana nodes are deployed within the [Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/auto-scaling-groups.html) in the [Default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) continuesly synchronizes with the rest of nodes on [Solana Clusters](https://docs.solana.com/clusters) through [Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html).
+1. A set of Solana nodes are deployed within the [Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/auto-scaling-groups.html) in the [Default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) continuously synchronizes with the rest of nodes on [Solana Clusters](https://docs.solana.com/clusters) through [Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html).
-2. The Solana nodes are accessed by dApps or development tools internallythrough [Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html).
+2. The Solana nodes are accessed by dApps or development tools internally through [Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html).
 JSON RPC API is not exposed to the Internet to protect nodes from unauthorized access. dApps need to handle user authentication and API protection, like [in this example for dApps on AWS](https://aws.amazon.com/blogs/architecture/dapp-authentication-with-amazon-cognito-and-web3-proxy-with-amazon-api-gateway/).
-3. The Solanna nodes use all required secrets locally, but store a copy in [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) as secure backup.
+3. The Solana nodes use all required secrets locally, but store a copy in [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) as secure backup.
 4. The Solana nodes send various monitoring metrics for both EC2 and Solana nodes to Amazon CloudWatch.

 ## Managing Secrets
 During the startup, if a node can't find the necessary identity file on the attached Root EBS volume, it generates a new one and stores it in AWS Secrets Manager.
 For a single-node deployment, the ARN of a secret can be provided within the `.env` configuration file with configuration and the node will pick it up.

-Solana node in Light RPC or Heavy RPC configuration, it uses only 1 secret:
+Light RPC or Heavy RPC nodes use only 1 secret:

 - **Solana Node Identity Secret**: The identity key pair for a Solana node.

-A node in Validator configuration uses up to 3 more identity secrets:
+Consensus node uses up to 3 more identity secrets:

 - **Vote Account Secret**: The [Validator Identity's key pair](https://docs.solana.com/running-validator/vote-accounts#validator-identity).